 Heat 1-2 Tbs oil in a large skillet.
 Sauté onion, garlic and mushrooms until tender.
 Add zucchini-insides and cook until tender.
 Remove from pan and set aside.

 Heat an additional 1-2 Tbs oil in the same skillet.
 Add the turkey and cook until browned.
 Drain any fat.
 Add wine and stir to deglaze pan.
 Stir in onion/mushroom mixture, tomatoes, basil, rosemary, salt and pepper.
 Cook, uncovered, for 2-3 minutes.
-Remove from heat and allow mixture to cool.
+Remove from heat and stir in Parmesan cheese.
+Fill zucchini shells.

 Bake, uncovered, at 375°F for 45 minutes, or until well browned.
 Serve hot.